Sthenopis pretiosus: Naming history

 In 2015, Carlos G. C. Mielke and John R. Grehan concluded that Hepialus auratus Grote, 1878 and Phassus eldorado Pfitzner, 1906 are junior and subjective synonymies of Sthenopis pretiosus Herrich-Schäffer, [1856], and applied the rule of priority to change the names of H. auratus and P. eldorado to Sthenopis pretiosus.

 Description

 The wingspan is 60–70 mm.
-The forewings are yellowish brown with several gold spots and an indistinct whitish, pinkish, or silvery band overlaid with small angular patches.
-The hindwings are light yellowish orange and unmarked.

 Food plants for this species include Athyrium, Dryopteris, and Matteuccia.